pottendo/c64-userport-driver/README.md

 It enables the C64 to communicate via its user-port connector to a ESP32 uController for various functions.
 Communcation in 8-bit parallel mode, enabling *high speed* (60+ kBaud) transfer rates.

-A driver to enable support for CCGMS has been added - along with an 80 columns driver to enjoy BBS-surfing in nice 80col-widescreen.
+A driver to enable support for CCGMS has been added - along with an 80 columns driver to enjoy BBS-surfing in nice 80cols-widescreen.

 A tiny IRC client to chat along the internet with your C64 is there for your communication with the internet on your beloved breadbox!

+**DISCLAIMER - Use at your own risk, especially when following the HW module as suggested in the ESP32 userport driver**

 ## Credits